This play premiered in 1806 in Osaka as a jôruri (puppet play), with the first kabuki adaptation following

 the emperor.
 He sets a trap by inviting her to a prayer service to save the emperor, where he unsheathes a magical sword,

 threatening to slay her.
-Forced to admit her true identity, she assumes her fox form — a spectacular, nine-tailed,
+She is forced to admit her true identity, assumes her fox form — a spectacular, nine-tailed,

 white fox — and flies away, with Yasunari in pursuit.
-During her escape Tamamo no Mae takes on various forms, including a country
+During her escape Tamamo no Mae assumes various forms (a country

 This dramatic design depicts Tamamo no Mae when confronted by Yasunari as powerful beams of light emanate from her body.
 She

 holds a folding fan (ôgi) whose open blades seem to echo the effect of the fantastical illumination.
 Yasunari wears

 a hat patterned with a constellation, a sign of his profession as an astrologer.
 He has pursued Tamamo no Mae and now grips

 an arrow that he intends to set in his long bow and shoot at the wicked fox.